OXID-eSales/oxideshop-user-documentation/operation/discounts/temporary-discounts.rst

 If no items or categories are assigned, the discount applies to the entire product range.

-For more information, see :doc:`Discounts - Master tab <tab-master>`.
+For more information, see :doc:`Defining the Basic Properties of a Discount <main-tab>`.

 ..
 Intern: oxbahn, Status: